33 Mind-Blowing Old-Fashioned Cleaning Tips That Actually Work

 That mark where the back of your chair hit the wall doesn't have to become a permanent eyesore.
 In fact, one of the easiest cleaning tips for your home requires looking no further than your crisper drawer.

 "Use the outside of the [cucumber] peel to remove scuffs on tables and walls around the house," says Brunette.
 Simply rub the peel on the offending mark and it'll be gone before you know it.
+For the chore you're missing, here's The No. 1 Thing You're Definitely Not Cleaning Every Day But Should Be.

 Use salt and lime to remove stuck-on grease.